AppsFlyer/go-sundheit/README.md

 The `health.CheckListener` interface allows you to hook this custom logic.

-For example, lets add a logging listener to our health repository:
+For example, lets add a logging listener to one of checks in our health repository:
 ```go
 type checkEventsLogger struct{}